 8 Reasons You Can Legitimately Sue a Minor and Win

-Depending on the nature of your claim and the age and relative maturity of the minor, you might recover less than what you might be able to get from an adult.
-You may be able, however, to sue the minor child's parents in some circumstances.
+Depending on the nature of your claim and the age and maturity of the minor, you might recover less than what you might be able to get from an adult.
+You can sue the minor child's parents in some circumstances.

 There are many claims you can bring against a minor and win.
 Whether it makes sense financially is a different story.
-Nonetheless, we address eight different scenarios below.
+This article addresses eight different scenarios.

 What Is a Minor?

-But first, a little background about minority and what makes someone a minor.
+But first, a little background about what makes someone a minor.
 A minor is a person who is under the age of majority set by state law.
-In most states, it's 18 years of age.
+In most states, it's 18.
 In Alabama and Nebraska, it's 19.
 In Mississippi, it's 21.

 What Is Emancipation?

-At a certain age, state law permits minors to be released from the legal authority of their parents.
-The legal term for this process is “emancipation."
+State laws allow minors to become independent from the legal authority of their parents.
+The legal term for this process is emancipation.

-In general, a minor can petition for a court order to free them from their parent's authority when they reach a certain age and maturity (16 in most places).
-This is done through the emancipation process.
+A minor can petition for a court order to free them from their parents' authority when they reach a certain age and maturity (16 in most places).

-If emancipated, the minor has virtually the same legal rights and duties under state law as an adult does.
+If emancipated, the minor has virtually the same legal rights and duties under state law as an adult.